ibm-cloud-docs/pattern-vpc-security/overview.md

 - Procedures and processes to handle all the security notifications and alerts in a unified manner.
 - Personnel established and trained to respond to security events.
-- Having an established incident response plan
+- Having an established incident response plan.

 ### Solutioning Guidance
 {: #response-best-guidance}